armineprivate/armineprivate/_posts/2022-08-08-doppelganger.md

 {% include gallery id="gallery1" class="full" caption="Charcoal and inck on paper" %}

+When people are lonely and struggling with mental conflicts, It feels as though they are sharing their personality and existence with an unknown other.
-In this collection entitled image, I wanted to indicate the emotions of people by using deformation.
-I chose this way to present characters that hide behind their faces.
-It looks like we share our personality with the Unknown under psychological conflicts.
-The non-relevant details are to deceive the mind and also to show the superficial dimension of personality.
+In this collection entitled doppelganger, I wanted to use deformation to convey the subject’s emotions alongside unknown faces.
+My intention was to expose people’s personalities along with what is hidden deep beneath their faces and lives.
+The details and embellishments here are irrelevant and are only to deceive the mind and show the superficial side of the personality.

 {% include gallery id="gallery2" class="full" layout="third" caption="" %}